Incode-Technologies-Example-Repos/typescript-samples/react-sample/README.md

 # Steps:
 This sample implements the following steps.
 * RedirectToMobile: Provides a convenient way to move the users to complete onboarding in a mobile phone, it has a QR code and a SMS sending feature.
+* UserConsent: Before we start capturing any information we need the users consent
 * Geolocation and Device Fingerprinting: Get valuable information about the user that later can be used to apply business rules and fraud prevention.
 * FrontId: Captures the front of the ID
 * BackId: Captures the back of the ID